loopbackio/loopback-next/docs/site/Model.md

 ```

 - Entity: A domain object that has an identity (ID).
 Its equality is based on
   the identity.
-For example, `Customer` can be modeled as `Entity` as each
+For example, `Customer` can be modeled as an `Entity` because
-  customer should have a unique customer id.
-Two instances of `Customer` with
+  each customer has a unique customer id.
+Two instances of `Customer` with the
-  the same customer id are equal since they refer to the same customer.
-For
+  same customer id are equal since they refer to the same customer.
+For example:
-  example:

 ```json
 {